Rules for Missouri Fire Protection Districts - Page 5

 Initiative and referendum

-If verified signatures equal the number of votes cast in the last district election, the issue goes before the voters when specified.
+If verified signatures equal the number of votes cast in the last FPD election, the issue goes before the voters when specified.
 A simple majority adopts the proposed measure in an initiative petition or repeals a measure the board had adopted in a referendum petition.

 The petition process should be taken seriously.
 In one known instance, the description of what petitioners proposed was faulty, even though they had paid for legal advice to help prepare the petition, and so the issue never came to the ballot.
-However, when the signatures were being verified, at least eight names were found that did not match up to district residents or registered voters.
+However, when the signatures were being verified, at least eight names were found that did not match those of FPD residents or registered voters.
 The felony warning noted above is a felony election offense.
 Conviction of such a violation permanently severs a citizen’s voting rights.
 Had the issue on the petition gone to the ballot, eight persons could have permanently lost their right to vote.

 Recall and exemptions